-- Partnership for Change (ICRC/DRC/Novo Nordisk) Models of care for NCDs in humanitarian settings
+- Partnering for Change (ICRC/DRC/Novo Nordisk) Models of care for NCDs in humanitarian settings

 The research component of the partnership aims to review diabetes and hypertension services and gaps in humanitarian settings in LMICs and design an enhanced service delivery approach to support access to context-appropriate management and prevention activities for diabetes and hypertension.
 It consists of multiple streams, including a global assessment of existing evidence on models of care for hypertension and diabetes in humanitarian settings, a global review of expert opinions, and two case study assessments (in Lebanon and Iraq).
-The findings of these activities will inform the development of new approaches to diabetes and hypertension models of care and their evaluation in Lebanon, including peer support groups and integration of services.
+The findings of these activities have informed the development of new and adapted approaches to diabetes and hypertension care and their evaluation in Lebanon, including peer support groups and integration of services.